OmarElshahat/Excel_Projects/README.md

 # 1_ Bike Sales Project

-## Implemented Steps For The Project
+## Implemntaion Steps For The Project
 ### 1_Cleaning the data.
 ### 2_EDA.
 ### 3_Preparing pivot tables.